Terrence Williams: Early career

 At Rainier Beach High School, Williams was a four-year starter on the basketball team.
 He helped the team to a state title in 2003.
 He averaged 21.7 points his senior year.
 He was also a starting wide receiver and free safety on the football team.
-He considered attending Indiana and Kansas before deciding to play for Pitino.
+He considered attending Indiana and Kansas before deciding to play for the University of Louisville Cardinals.

-Afterwards, he attended Louisville.
-In the 2007–08 season, Williams achieved the third and fourth triple-doubles in Louisville basketball history (the first two by Samaki Walker and Ellis Myles).
-He racked up 14 points, 13 assists and 12 rebounds in the Cardinals' season-opening 104-69 win over Hartford and had 10 points, 10 rebounds, and 10 assists in a January 19, 2008 loss to Seton Hall.
+In the 2007–08 University of Louisville season, Williams achieved the third and fourth triple-doubles in Louisville basketball history (the first two by Samaki Walker and Ellis Myles).
+He racked up 14 points, 13 assists and 12 rebounds in the Cardinals' season-opening 104–69 win over Hartford and had 10 points, 10 rebounds, and 10 assists in a January 19, 2008 loss to Seton Hall.